 3 Fibre varieties and blending ratio

-Fibre variety is the decisive factor for the tensile strength of the fabric, the blending ratio is different, the tensile strength of the fabric is also different.
+Fibre variety is the decisive factor for the tensile strength of the fabric, the blending ratio is different, and the tensile strength of the fabric is also different.

 If you want to learn more about the performance of textiles and their testing, then lift your finger and bookmark the TESTEX blog, which will be updated continuously.